 Image from MaxiAids on Amazon.com

-If you have limited shoulder mobility, rocker knives can make it easier for you to cut your food into smaller pieces.
-This can make all the difference when it comes to enjoying a meal with your family and friends.
+Rocker knives make it easier for you to cut your food into smaller pieces.
+This provides independence when enjoying a meal with your family and friends.

 3. Zipper Pulls